tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Compile

-Requirements: Java (8 or 11) & Maven 3.6.3
+Java (8 or 11) & Maven 3.6.3

-Install Java and Maven, then from the command line switch to the 'trec-search-engine' root folder and execute:
+From the command line switch to the root folder of the project and execute:

     mvn dependency:copy-dependencies
     mvn package

-The first command should copy all .jar dependecies in the 'trec-search-engine/target/dependency' folder.
-The second command should build the final executable jar file in the 'trec-search-engine/target' folder.
+The first command should copy all .jar dependecies in the 'target/dependency' folder.
+The second command should build the final executable jar file in the 'target' folder.

 ## Run

 ### Running the project without a GUI

 Write the code that will be executed in the main function of the class gr.csd.uoc.hy463.themis.Themis.
 Compile the project as specified in the [compile](#Compile) section.
-Finally, switch to the 'trec-search-engine/target' folder and run the project as:
+Finally, switch to the 'target' folder and run the project as:

     java -Xmx32G -jar fairness-trec-2020-1.0-SNAPSHOT.jar

 ### Running the project with a GUI

 The GUI gives us access to most of the needed functionality.
-To enable the GUI, switch to the 'trec-search-engine/target' folder and run the project as:
+To enable the GUI, switch to the 'target' folder and run the project as:

     java -Xmx32G -jar fairness-trec-2020-1.0-SNAPSHOT.jar gui